 It is a silvery-white metal that is the 13th element in the periodic table and the most abundant metal on Earth, accounting for more than 8% of the planet’s mass.
 Aluminum compounds may be found in many types of clay, although bauxite is the most suitable resource for pure manufacturing aluminum.

 Now let’s get to business…

 Is aluminum magnetic?
-A look at the science
+Let’s look at the science.

 Aluminum is paramagnetic, meaning it has a similar composition to ferromagnetic materials.
 In the half-filled energy orbitals of paramagnetic materials, there are lone electrons.
 Many dipoles in these substances are not aligned with the direction of the main magnetic field.

 To put it another way, paramagnetic elements like aluminum act like weak magnets.
 When paramagnetic materials are subjected to permanent magnets, they are weakly attracted.
 However, when the external magnetic field is removed, they return to diamagnetism.

 Furthermore, they lose their magnetic characteristics when they are subjected to intense heat.

 So, to conclude, we can say that aluminum is not magnetic under standard conditions.
 But, when magnets interact with aluminum and significant magnetic fields are present, aluminum can act as a magnetic material.